- 31 Aug 2016

 In relation to secondments from the SFRS, the Chief Inspector and the Chief Officer are conscious that secondments might expose staff to a conflict of interest during their secondment period or on return to the Service.
 To counter that risk, the role of the seconded person is limited to fact finding and data gathering and the Chief Inspector takes sole responsibility for the conclusions or comments made in a given report.
 At the beginning of any secondment, this issue is discussed with staff and the Chief Inspector may raise a particular issue with the Head of Human Resource and Organisational Development at any time.
 In addition, a routine debrief will take place at the end of each secondment which, amongst other things, consider whether there are concerns over reintegration into the Service.

-This policy is, amongst other things, an agreement between the Inspectorate and the Scottish Fire and Rescue Service and can be varied at any time.
+This policy is an agreement between the Inspectorate and the Scottish Fire and Rescue Service and can be varied at any time.